 Your skin only rejuvenates and repairs itself while you are in deep sleep.
 It is not enough that you get sufficient sleep but you need to encourage your body to go into deep sleep.
 Its actually quality of sleep that matters more than quantity of sleep.
 To encourage deep sleep, remove all devices and phones from your bedroom.
 Turn off electronic devices at least one hour before bedtime.
 Use soothing aroma therapy oils in a diffuser in your bedroom.
 Practice relaxing yoga like the I-Yoga Moon Salutations before bed.

 Exercise daily.
 Just a 30-minute walk will do.
 Exercise increases the circulation of oxygen and nutrients though the and releases toxins through sweat.
 This leads to clearer, firmer skin.
 However over-exercising may increase oxidative stress, which speeds up the aging process.
 Listen to your body, just exercise to the level that feels good for you.
+And include Yoga which has been proven to reduce stress, improve sleep, detox the body and create long, lean, strong muscles.

 And always remember to smile.
 Smiling forces us to use most of the muscles of our face.
 It’s the best facial exercise.